nvecoven/INFO0948-2/Projects/2021-2022/README.md

     The report should be (at most) one page long using the provided LaTeX template ([ieeeconf.zip](docs/ieeeconf.zip)).

-The midterm report is due on the [Montefiore submission platform](https://submit.montefiore.ulg.ac.be/) on TBD.
+The midterm report is due on the [Gradescope platform](https://www.gradescope.com/) in Assignements on TBD.

 ## Useful links